Opinion | Trump and his supporters are discovering how hard it is to sabotage election results

 The president is the commander in chief, but the Pentagon operates under the rule of law.
 Robert S. Taylor, a former Defense Department general counsel, has cautioned officials that they could face legal risks if they try to interfere in the 2020 outcome.
 And Eugene R. Fidell, a military law expert at Yale, has created an “Orders Project” to advise soldiers who think they may have received illegal or improper commands.

-Trump likes people to imagine that he can do anything, but he can’t.
-He will try to frazzle nerves and look for chances to counterpunch.
-He can darken even further his portrait in infamy.
+Trump has the power to fire people, but not to rewrite history.
+During his remaining weeks in office, he will try to frazzle nerves and take every opportunity to counterpunch.
 But this reality show has been canceled — by the American public and the officials who protected the integrity of their votes.

 Read more from David Ignatius’s archive, follow him on Twitter or subscribe to his updates on Facebook.